qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/vectorgeometry.rst

   Vector layer in input.

-``Create Centroid for each part`` [boolean |dataDefined|] If checked a centroid for each different part of the geometry will be created.
+``Create Centroid for each part`` [boolean |dataDefined|] If checked, a centroid for each part of the geometry will be created.

   Default: *False*